alisha-dsz/100-days-of-code-python/README.md

 * Apply programming concepts by building practical applications.
 * Develop a strong understanding of Python and its libraries.
 * Practice GUI development and event-driven programming.
+* Learn file handling and persistent data storage.
+* Work with JSON for structured data storage.
+* Practice exception handling and debugging.
 * Build a portfolio that demonstrates consistent learning and practical experience.
-* Improve problem-solving and debugging skills.
+* Improve problem-solving and logical thinking skills.
-* Practice file handling and data persistence.
 * Learn to work with external Python libraries.
 * Track my progress throughout the **100 Days of Code** bootcamp.